Velocidex/velociraptor-docs/content/blog/html/2018/12/11/velociraptor_interactive_shell.md

 For example, consider the windows ipconfig command.
 It is possible to extract this information using win32 apis but this requires additional code to be written in the client.
 The ipconfig command is guaranteed to be available.
-Soemtimes running a command and parsing its output is the easiest option.
+Sometimes running a command and parsing its output is the easiest option.

 The GRR client has a client action which can run a command.
 However that